25prabhu10/notes/docs/Languages/JavaScript/TypeScript/TypeScript.md

 // Down has value: 2
 ```

-- If string is used instead of numbers to initialize, we need to provide value to all the elements.
+- If string is used instead of numbers to initialize, we need to provide value to all the elements

 ```typescript
 enum ROLES {